apollo

 Diet & Lifestyle Advise

-• Eat a balanced diet that consists of good fats, proteins, carbohydrates, vegetables, and fruit which helps the body and brain to work properly and keep a person healthy and energetic.
+• Eat a balanced diet that consists of good fats, proteins, carbohydrates, vegetables, and fruit, which helps the body and brain work properly and keeps a person healthy and energetic.

-• Fatigue is one of the primary reasons that trigger seizures in the body, so sleeping properly can help in relaxing the brain.
+• Fatigue is one of the primary reasons that trigger seizures in the body, so sleeping properly can help relax the brain.

-• Keep yourself happy and avoid taking emotional stress as stress causes seizures.
-Persons who maintain healthy stress levels have reported that they have responded well to the medicine.
+• Maintain your happiness and avoid taking emotional stress, as it can trigger seizures.
+People who maintain healthy stress levels have reported that they have responded well to the medicine.

 Patients Concern